KSanders7070/ERAM_2_GEOJSON/script_overview.md

 The script will create .geojsons that are Linestrings (including multilinestrings), Symbols, and Text.
 Each geojson will contain only one of these types and appened `_Lines` `_Symbols` and `_Text` at the end of the .geojson name accordingly.

-Via arguments, ask the user to provide the path to the geomaps.xml file and then in the second argument, the user provides the directory for the output location.
+Via arguments, the user will provide the path to the geomaps.xml file and then in the second argument the directory for the output location.

-A third argument will be a T/F boolean turning Custom Properties on or off.
+A third argument will be a T/F boolean turning Custom Properties on or off (off by default).
 More details explained later in this document.

 ## OUTPUT DIRECTORY SETUP

-First I want the script to find each `<GeoMapRecord>`.
+First the script will find each `<GeoMapRecord>`.

 Inside of that GeoMapRecord, get the `<GeomapId>` value and the `<LabelLine1>` and `<LabelLine2>` values.
 Create folders in the output directory that follow this format: `<GeomapId>`-`<LabelLine1>`_`<LabelLine2>`
 Example: **CENTER-CTR_MAP**
-*Note: If the `<GeomapId>` folder already exists, delete that directory and subdirectories and content, and remake it.*
+*Note: If the `<GeomapId>` folder already exists, the script will delete that directory and subdirectories and content, and remake it.*

 In each folder that was made, create subdirectories "Filter_01", "Filter_02", etc... up to and including "Filter_20".
 Also create a folder labeled "Multi-Filter".